 In a word, no!
 The only way an electric toothbrush would cause any damage, or be in any way “bad” for your teeth would be in a case of “over-brushing”.
 Brushing for too long, too often and with too much pressure (whether manual or electric) can wear down tooth enamel, leading to sensitive teeth.
 Excessive brushing could also cause receding gums.

-An electric toothbrush used properly does no harm to your teeth.
+Used properly, they d no harm to your teeth.
 That’s why organisations such as the British Dental Health Foundation and Professional Dentists worldwide recommend electric toothbrushes.
-In fact, high end electric toothbrushes have built in pressure sensors, timers and brushing programs which not only improve overall dental health, but protect your teeth.
+In fact, high end models have built in pressure sensors, timers and brushing programs which not only improve overall dental health, but protect your teeth.
+Moreover, you’ll find that the top power toothbrushes are custom design for sensitive teeth sufferers.

 Are electric toothbrushes worth it?